Never forget the HARD road traveled to NV homeschool freedom!

 - February, 2005 – A homeschool study was commissioned by NHN through Nevada Policy Research Institute (NPRI) impacting state and national education policies.
 Homeschooling in Nevada: The Budgetary Impact says that public school educators should look at home and private school students as assets, not as liabilities.
 Because of these students, note authors John T. Wenders and Andrea D. Clements, Nevada school districts realize a net gain of between $25.9 and $42.7 million annually.
 (This research was upheld in 2017 showing that home and private school families save the nation 22 Billion dollars a year, How Much Money Each State Saves Thanks to Homeschooling.)

-2007 – A bill is introduced in the NV State Legislature, The Homeschool Freedom Bill.
+2007 – The Homeschool Freedom Bill is introduced in the NV State Legislature

 - SB 404, sponsored by State Senator Maurice Washington (R), was a bill to “codify” existing regulations.
 Former Assemblywoman Sharron Angle (R) had requested a Bill Draft Request (BDR) for “homeschooling” in 2006 before she left office and Senator Washington agreed to be the sponsor of the bill in 2007.